emacsorphanage/ov/README.md

 #### ov-forwards `(&optional point)`

-Get overlays within from the buffer to `point` to the end of the buffer.
+Get overlays within from `point` to the end of the buffer.

 Return: `overlay list` or `nil`